Year 4 2025 - 2026

 The teachers in Year 4 are Mrs Drury (4D) and Miss Rothwell (4R).
 The teaching assistant is Mr Foster.

 Welcome back!
-We are really looking forward to having you all back in school and hope you are excited for all you will to learn in Year 4.
+We are really looking forward to having you all back in school and hope you are excited for all you will to learn in the Spring Term!

 What will we be learning this half-term?